Why Outdoors Lovers and City Dwellers Alike Love Western Canada

 Explore The Rockies, Pacific Coast and Everything in Between

 Dense forests of towering pine, spruce and fir trees line the roadsides that wind through mountain range after mountain range.
-The trees blanket the mountainsides, creeping up the metamorphic rocks until the treeline where craggy mountain peaks jut upwards into the wispy clouds.
+The trees blanket the mountainsides, creeping up the metamorphic rocks until the treeline where craggy mountain peaks jut upward into the wispy clouds.

 The ribbon of road eventually emerges from the wilderness, leading to seemingly remote beaches situated near the sprawling urban growth along the coast of the Pacific.
-This is the landscape of western Canada, and it is waiting to take advantage of your deepest desires for the wild and for the modern.
+This is the landscape of Western Canada, and it is waiting to take advantage of your deepest desires for the wild and for the modern.

-Whether you’re looking to discover your wild side or bury yourself in the heart of a bustling metropolis — or both — you can’t go wrong with western Canada travel, taking in all the provinces of Alberta and British Columbia have to offer.
+Whether you’re looking to discover your wild side or bury yourself in the heart of a bustling metropolis — or both — you can’t go wrong with Western Canada travel, taking in all the provinces of Alberta and British Columbia have to offer.
 Here’s what you need to know while planning your trip.